RaquelPlaza/angular5-dojo/README.md

 ###Interfaces

-Lets create an Interface through the angular cli, since a plan could be used across the product lets create it in our shared directory under models.
+Let’s create an Interface through the Angular CLI, since a plan could be used across the product lets create it in our shared directory under models.
 ```
 ng g i shared/models/IPlan
 ```

-As a first pass we're going to define are response type as strings and numbers
+As a first pass we're going to define our response type as strings and numbers
 ```
 export interface IPlan {
     name: string;